Heliodex/Advanced-Higher/docs/Analysis.md

 ### End-user requirements

--   A search function for finding posts by a keyword
+-   A search function for finding posts by their content
--   A homepage for viewing all posts by all users in reverse chronological order (newest first)
+-   A homepage for viewing recent posts by all users in reverse chronological order (newest first)
--   A profile page for viewing all posts by a specific user
+-   A profile page for viewing recent posts by a specific user
 -   Easy navigation between all pages

 These requirements should be met to allow for a good user experience in the final site.